What Are the Components of an Appraisal?

-Most of the parties involved are very familiar.
-The most known face in the transaction is the real estate agent.
-Next, the lender provides the financial capital necessary to finance the transaction.
-And ensuring all details of the transaction are completed and that a clear title passes from the seller to the buyer is the title company.
+Practically all the people participating are quite familiar.
+The most recognizable person in the exchange is the real estate agent.
+Then, the bank provides the money required to bankroll the exchange.
+And ensuring all areas of the sale are completed and that the title is clear to pass from the seller to the buyer is the title company.

-So, who's responsible for making sure the value of the real estate is in line with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Elite Appraisal Services will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

-Our first responsibility at Elite Appraisal Services is to inspect the property to determine its true status.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.

-This is where we analyze information on local building costs, the cost of labor and other elements to derive how much it would cost to build a property comparable to the one being appraised.
-This value commonly sets the maximum on what a property would sell for.
+Here, the appraiser analyzes information on local construction costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
 It's also the least used method.

-Appraisers become very familiar with the communities in which they appraise.
+Appraisers get to know the neighborhoods in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Elite Appraisal Services, we are an authority in knowing the value of real estate features in Pearland and Brazoria County neighborhoods.
-This approach to value is most often awarded the most weight when an appraisal is for a home sale.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Elite Appraisal Services, we are experts in knowing the worth of particular items in Pearland and Brazoria County neighborhoods.
+This approach to value is usually awarded the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-A third method of valuing a house is sometimes applied when a neighborhood has a measurable number of renter occupied properties.
-In this situation, the amount of income the property yields is factored in with other rents in the area for comparable properties to derive the current value.
+A third method of valuing real estate is sometimes used when an area has a reasonable number of renter occupied properties.
+In this situation, the amount of income the real estate produces is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 The Bottom Line